-We have recently finished the second bedroom, which is available should you need it (it is locked when the property is rented as a one bedroom).
+There is also a second bedroom, which is available should you need it (it is locked when the property is rented as a one bedroom).
 It is a lovely space just off the main hallway with a bed that can either be made up as a French king or as two twins.
 There is a small dresser and a table and chair should you wish to sit and work.
 PLEASE NOTE that the ceiling in this room is sloped and low, and while most folks can stand up in part of it, many will need to pay attention to their heads at some point!
 It is a very nice room and works well as a second bedroom, but you do need to be attentive to the low ceiling.

 The apartment is located steps off of the Rue Nationale, a semi-pedestrian street lined with charming little shops and boutiques.
 It is only minutes from the Château d'Amboise and Clos Lucé (Da Vinci's last home which is now a museum).
-In addition, the marché, or weekly market, takes place along the Loire every Friday and Sunday, and is only a 3 minute walk from the apartment.
+In addition, the marché, or weekly market, takes place along the Loire every Friday and Sunday, and is only a 5 minute walk from the apartment.
 This prime location makes seeing the sights and enjoying the city easy and enjoyable.

 Amboise is located in the heart of the Loire Valley, in almost the center of France, making it an ideal location from which to explore the multitude of castles in the region.
 It is easily accessible from Paris by train or car (about a 2 hour trip) and is only 20 minutes from Tours.
 Within close proximity are Chenonceau, Blois, Chambord, Villandry, Chaumont, Langeais, Ussé, and many other château in the Loire Valley.
 In addition, there are many vineyards to explore, from the Vouvray whites to Chinon reds.
 You can easily walk to the apartment from the train station (about a 20 minute walk), or a taxi will cost you about 10€ (depending on the number of people and suitcases).